 - In Infinity Train season four, Ryan and Min-gi's fathers met each other at the hospital nursery when they were born.

 - Invoked in Kipo and the Age of Wonderbeasts: When Kipo realizes it's her birthday, she learns her friend Wolf has never celebrated her own birthday and doesn't even know when it is.
 Kipo decides, from now on, she and Wolf will share a birthday.

-- My Little Pony: Friendship Is Magic: A twist occurs in "Party of One"; Pinkie Pie's birthday lands one day after the birthday of her pet alligator Gummy.
+- My Little Pony: Friendship is Magic: A twist occurs in "Party of One"; Pinkie Pie's birthday lands one day after the birthday of her pet alligator Gummy.

-- In The Simpsons, the episode "The Springfield Files" reveals Homer shares his birthday with the family dog, Santa's Little Helper.
+- The episode "The Springfield Files" reveals Homer shares his birthday with the family dog, Santa's Little Helper.
 However, due to the Alien Episode plot that Homer is trying to prove he had an encounter, no one believes his story and instead gives the birthday attention to the dog.

 - One of the flashbacks in "Mr. Lisa's Opus" deals with a Forgotten Birthday the year Lisa turned seven, when her first-grade teacher got her hopes up by leading up to announcing a student's birthday only to announce that of her classmate Hubert Wong.
 She quickly was sent to the principal's office for crying and wasn't even allowed to take one of the cupcakes Hubert had brought to share with the class.
 The non-flashback portion of the episode (taking place on Lisa's 18th birthday as she writes a college application essay) shows Hubert visiting her house to share a cupcake with her, along with their third Birthday Buddy Luigi, the recurring Italian chef.